gz-yuyi/dianxin_auto_train/README.md

 ./scripts/build_offline_bundle.sh --output ./offline_bundle
 ```

-The script pulls the application + Redis images, exports them to `images/*.tar`, downloads the default pretrained model from ModelScope into `models/`, places `docker-compose.yml` and `.env.example` at the bundle root, and finally emits `<bundle>.tar.gz`.
-Transfer the archive to the offline host, run `docker load -i images/<name>.tar` for each image, copy `.env.example` to `.env`, and start the stack from the bundle directory with `docker compose up -d`.
+The script pulls the application + Redis images, exports them to `images/*.tar`, downloads the default pretrained model from ModelScope into `models/`, places `docker-compose.yml`, `docker-compose.gpu.yml`, and `.env.example` at the bundle root, and finally emits `<bundle>.tar.gz`.
+Transfer the archive to the offline host, run `docker load -i images/<name>.tar` for each image, copy `.env.example` to `.env`, and start the stack from the bundle directory with `docker compose up -d` (add `-f docker-compose.gpu.yml` if the offline host has NVIDIA GPUs).
 See `docs/offline_deployment.md` for the full workflow.

 ### Automated Image Publishing